regimelab/notebooks/README.md

 (2) Detecting regime shifts (concept shifts, data shifts, distribution shifts, higher moments, kurtosis, and so on) is a worthy enterprise for the purposes of having stable ML algorithms in production, as well as for modeling the most interesting problems themselves.

-(3) This all becomes useful in dealing with complex, risky phenomena that face us in the real world across many domains: the climate, supply chains, weather patterns, biodiversity of eco-systems, medical systems and medicine, financial systems, economies, and so on.
+(3) This all becomes useful in dealing with complex, risky phenomena that face us in the real world across many domains: the climate, supply chains, weather patterns, financial systems, economies, and so on.

 (4) Sequential decision problems with uncertain outcomes and rewards don't require 'prediction' in the strictest sense, but decisions can still be optimized.
 This is central to successful business and operational planning, and risk management.